-To the grim news 2020 has brought us, add the sudden and tragic death of Collin Kartchner at age 40.
+To the grim news 2020 has brought us, add the sudden and tragic death of Collin Kartchner in October at age 40.

 Kartchner was a hero to our adult children.
 He was a sort of prophet crying in the wilderness with a message for today’s parents.
 With wit and infectious passion he spoke this difficult truth to hundreds of thousands of kids and their parents:

 Smartphones and social media are behind the biggest public health crisis in generations.
 Addiction to screens and to apps like Instagram, Snapchat, Twitter and TikTok are behind astronomical rates of anxiety, depression and teen suicide.
 Add in the risk of connecting with predators and cruel cyberbullying, and teens are facing the perfect storm.

 In this TEDx talk from 2018, Kartchner turns questions he gets from parents back on them.
 To the question “When is it OK to give my little Johnny a cell phone?” he replies “When are you OK letting him look at pornography?”
 To the question “When should I give little Katie an Instagram account?” he asks “When are you OK for her to start feeling anxiety and question her self worth?
 Because the minute we hand kids these devices is the minute they stop being a kid.”